QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 A young-household's post-tax-and-transfer earnings are $W_t (1 - \tau_t) - \delta_y$.

-At each $t \geq 0$, a young household chooses a consumption plan  $C_{yt}, C_{ot+1}$ to maximize
+At each $t \geq 0$, a young household chooses a consumption plan  $C_{yt}, C_{ot+1}$ to maximize the Cobb-Douglas utility function

 $$
 U_t  = C_{yt}^\beta C_{o,t+1}^{1-\beta}, \quad \beta \in (0,1)
 $$ (eq:utilfn)

-subject to the budget constraints
+subject to the following  budget constraints at times $t$ and $t+1$:

 $$
 \begin{align}